raspberrypilearning/next-customer-please/en/quiz1/question_3.md

   --- feedback ---

   Yes.
 Fixing bugs is part of coding.
-The more you practice the more experience you get and the easier it becomes to find and fix bugs.
+The more you practise the more experience you get, and the easier it becomes to find and fix bugs.

   --- /feedback ---